Frequently Asked Questions

 No, all Active Members of VMR Southport are volunteers!

-How do you become an Active Member?
+How do you become an Active Member of VMR Southport?

 How do you join as an Associate Member of VMR Southport?

-- Join online through this website.
+- By joining online through the VMR Southport website.

 Who provides the necessary training for Active Members of VMR Southport?

 Training for VMR Southport Active members, both Boat crew and Radio Operators, is provided free of charge by VMR Southport, excluding any Government fees or outsourcing costs.
 VMR Southport is a Registered Training Organisation and all training is recognised under National systems.
 Most of the training is provided by qualified VMR Southport members, or in the case of First Aid, by the Qld Ambulance Service.
 On completion of all training modules an endorsed Certificate of Competency is received.